orsonteodoro/gcf2/README.md

 ## Precautions

-* Backup make.conf, env/* before using gcf2.
+* Backup make.conf, env/*, bashrc before using gcf2.
 These will be clobbered when restoring a profile.
 This can be done with `--save-profile=name`.
 * It is assumed that you will make additional changes to make.conf to work with your personal setup.
 * It is a hard requirement to have a Rescue CD/USB especially with CFI ON.